talkable/talkable-docs/source/api_v2/intro.rst

 Date Format
 -----------

-Curebit returns JSON for all API calls.
+Talkable returns JSON for all API calls.
 JSON does not have a built-in date type, dates are passed as strings encoded according to |iso8601|.
 This format is supported by most programming languages out of the box: